Sobha Singh (painter)

 Sobha Singh (29 November 1901 – 22 August 1986) was an artist from Punjab, India.
+He was interested in artwork from an early-age, becoming heavily influenced by Western styles.
+He is the most renowned for his portraits depicting the Sikh gurus.

 Early life

 Sardar Sobha Singh was born on 29 November 1901 in a Sikh family in Sri Hargobindpur, Gurdaspur district of Punjab.
+According to Mohinder Singh Randhawa, he was born into the carpenter caste (Ramgarhia).
 His father, Deva Singh, was in the Indian cavalry.
 Sobha Singh joined British Indian Army as a draughtsman in 1919 and served at Iraq till 1923 when he resigned from the Army and opened his own studio at Amritsar in 1923.
 He moved to Lahore, Preet Nagar, Delhi, and Bombay before finally settling down in Andretta in 1947 as he was forced to leave Lahore due to the partition of India.
-Andretta (near Palampur), a remote and then little-known hamlet in the Kangra Valley on the foothills of the Himalayas but Sobha Singh brought this tiny village on International art map by his various classic works.
-Sobha Singh is fondly remembered as Darji and his daughter Bibi Gurcharan Kaur, assisted by her son Dr. Hirday Paul Singh, has converted Andretta into an ever-popular tourist destination not only for art enthusiasts but for all who admire his work.
+Andretta (near Palampur), a remote and then little-known hamlet in the Kangra Valley on the foothills of the Himalayas.
+Sobha Singh brought this tiny village on International art map by his various classic works.
+Sobha Singh is fondly remembered as Darji and his daughter Bibi Gurcharan Kaur, assisted by her son Dr. Hirday Paul Singh, has converted Andretta into an popular tourist destination for art enthusiasts and for admirers of his work.

 Education and training

 At age 15, Sobha Singh entered the Industrial School at Amritsar for a one-year course in art and craft.
 He joined the British Indian army as a draftsman and served in Baghdad, Mesopotamia (now Iraq).
 In 1923 he left army and returned to Amritsar, where he opened his art studio.
 In the same year, he married Bibi Inder Kaur on Baisakhi day.
 He worked from his studios at Amritsar, Lahore (1926) and Delhi (1931).

 In 1946, he went back to Lahore and opened his studio at Anarkali and was working as an art director for a film when he was forced to leave the city due to partition of the country.
-In 1949 he settled down in Andretta (near Palampur), a remote and then little-known place in the Kangra Valley, beginning his career as a painter.
-Now, this place is very well known due to Sobha Singh Art Gallery and Museum.
-The family of the late artist has also added 'Artist Residency' in the ever-popular 'Grow More Good' complex.
+In 1949 he settled down in Andretta (near Palampur), a remote place in the Kangra Valley, beginning his career as a painter.
+This place became known due to Sobha Singh Art Gallery and Museum.
+The family of the late artist has also added 'Artist Residency' in the 'Grow More Good' complex.